 What can you expect from couples therapy, once you found out that your partner had an affair?

 In case you and your significant other have been dealing with infidelity issues, there is hope for rebuilding trust and a recommitment with each other is possible.
-If you are in proper professional care and still commited to your partner, the healing process and open to forgive after the affair, you will be on the right path for restoring your relationship.
+If you are in proper professional care and still commited to your partner after the affair, open to forgive and the healing process during treatment, you will be on the right path for restoring your relationship.
 We have helped many couples who had to confront the painful reality of Infidelity and most of the ones that have worked through those issues, came out more happy and fulfilled in their relationship afterwards.
 There is a reason why people grow apart in their relationship, ending up having an affair.
 The therapeutic process can help each person to get a better understanding about him/herself & each other and with that create often a richer and more satisfying unity, then before.
 In most cases, the affair ends up being the catalyst for what is not working in the relationship in the first place.
 Once a couple has a better understanding on what is lacking, they can work on making the necessary changes and connect deeper as a result.